runtimeverification/michelson-semantics/tests/proofs/dexter/dexter.md

             where, in version FA2, `$tokenPool` is the second projection of the tuple at the head of the input list;
             in version FA12, `$tokenPool` is equal to the input.

-        -   Summary: The underlying token contract updates the Dexter contract's view of its own token balance if the following conditions are satisifed:

-            1.  the token pool _is_ currently updating (i.e. `storage.selfIsUpdatingTokenPool = true`)
-            2.  exactly 0 tez was transferred to this contract when it was invoked
-            3.  if using version FA2, the input parameter list is non-empty.

     9.  `xtz_to_token`

         -   Input: